jordanbarkin/socket-chat/README.md

 responsible for all server-side userstate, including login status and message queues.
 It also relies on `messages.py` our serialization and deserialization library. `messages.py` implements the specification described in `wire_protocol.md`.

+`users.txt` is the server's persistent storage.
+It is a text file containing all the usernames that the server has seen before.
+We've initialized it with the following usernames: [lukelavanya, luke, lavanya] (sorry Jordan)

 ## Client

 `client.py` contains the code for the client.
 The client is a command line interface that allows the user to interact